Belated Income Tax Return Filing for AY 2024–2025

 (f) Who has any brought-forward loss or loss to be carried forward under any head of income; and

-(g) Whose case payment or deduction of tax has been suspended on ESOP.
+(g) In Which case has payment or tax deduction been suspended on ESOP?

-3. ITR-3 (SUGAM)—Applicable for Individual, Hindu undivided family, and firm (other than limited liability partnership)
+3. ITR-3 —Applicable for Individual, Hindu undivided family, and firm (other than limited liability partnership)

 The following individuals are not permitted to use ITR-3: